 This line states that on IPSEC device D1, the serial 0 interface is a boundary interface.
-(The location of the device, and its IP address, are given in the comment.)
+(The location of the device, and its IP address, can be given within a comment on the same line for human readability.)

 After trust sets and boundaries are specified, the input file contains goal statements.
-There are two kinds of goal statement, authentication and confidentiality.
-CAIC supports Cisco-style definition of packet sets which can later be referenced in goals.
-The following small access list defines packets between areas FinA and PayrollB for some company:
+There are two kinds of goal statement - authentication and confidentiality.
+CAIC supports a Cisco-style definition of packet sets that can later be referenced in goals.
+The small access list pictured in Fig. 9 defines packets between areas FinA and PayrollB for some company.
+The packet set 191 can later be referenced in any security goal statements in the input file.
+A simple example desires confidentiality for the packets described by the above access list: